jirapon000/MAGMA/README.md

 #### Severity bands (total PHQ-8 score, 0–24)

 The PHQ-8 total score is the sum of all 8 item scores (each scored 0–3), producing a range from 0 to 24.
-This total is mapped to a severity category using the standard PHQ-8 classification scheme (Kroenke et al., 2009), the same convention used in psychological research and clinical practice to classify a person's depression severity based on their score:
+This total is mapped to a severity category using the standard PHQ-8 classification scheme (Kroenke et al., 2009), the same convention used in psychological research and clinical practice to pre-assess a person's depression severity based on their score:

 | Score | Category |
 |---|---|